Sat-Shackspace-Project/pybombs/README.md

 ## Build Instructions

-Run './pybombs-dl' in terminal, once done, cd to pybombs and run the './install.bash'
+* Run './pybombs-dl' in terminal, once done, cd to Pybombs and run the './install.bash'
+* To install all of the other scripts cd to Pybombs directory in terminal and type './pybomb install all'
+* Type './pybombs help' for more help

 ## General Information